ruth-cohen89/mvc-meal-logger-api/README.md

 This minimalist backend application is built with Node.js and Express, featuring a clean architecture with the MVC (Model-View-Controller) pattern, including models, controllers, and routes.
 It provides a lightweight foundational structure for handling simple data operations.

-The application architecture is about users who can log their meals to the app. with 2 endpoints(objects): users and meals.
+The application is a meal logger, enabling users to log their meals into the app and edit them, it has 2 objects: users and meals.
 <br>

 <h2><B>Key Components:</B></h2>